rancher/elemental-docs/docs/customizing.md

 * `after-install`: executed just after the after-install-chroot hook.
 It is not chrooted.
 * `post-install`: executed as the very last step before ending the installation, partitions are still mounted, the loop devices for the image is not.

-Hooks are provided as cloud-init stages.
+Hooks are provided as `cloud-init` stages.
 Equivalent hooks exist for `reset` and `upgrade` procedures.

-In fact, hooks are regular cloud-init stages, the difference though, is that elemental client only parses them during `install`, `upgrade` or `reset` actions, rather than boot time.
+In fact, hooks are regular `cloud-init` stages with the only difference that Elemental client parses them during `install`, `upgrade` or `reset` actions, rather than boot time.

 Hooks are evaluated during `install`,`reset` and `upgrade` action from `/oem`, `/system/oem` and `/usr/local/cloud-config`, however additional paths can be provided with the `cloud-init-paths` flag in [Elemental client configuration](https://rancher.github.io/elemental-toolkit/docs/customizing/general_configuration/).